paulmooreparks/Xfer/README.md

 ### Strict Typing

 While JSON builds on JavaScript's loose typing, Xfer is strictly typed.
-The basic types are string, character, integer, long integer, double, decimal, boolean, and date/time.
+The basic types are string, character, integer, long integer, double, decimal, Boolean, and date/time.
 The type of an element is indicated by the specifier character in the opening delimter.
 The content of the element is then parsed according to the rules for that type.

 ```xfer
 </ String element />